-The Fund's investment objective is to provide a high level of after-tax total return consisting primarily of tax-advantaged dividend income and capital appreciation.
-The Fund pursues its objective by investing its assets primarily in dividend-paying common and preferred stocks.
+The Fund's investment objective is to provide a high level of after-tax total return.
+The Fund's return is expected to consist primarily of tax-advantaged dividend income and capital appreciation.
+In its investment program, the Fund will consider the potential effects of inflation on shareholder capital.
 The Fund's investment objective is fundamental and cannot be changed without the approval of the Common Shareholders, as required under the 1940 Act.